You can edit a theme model in the software so the analysis fits with your company's language and decision structure.

 How To Use Thematic Analysis AI To Theme Qualitative Data

 If you have ever had to analyze customer feedback, you will know that the most difficult part is to create a perfect code frame.
-You need to understand the dataset, the stakeholders involved and the ideal outcomes of the analysis.
-You will have to iterate before settling on a solution, which might still not feel perfect.
+You need to understand the dataset, the stakeholders involved, and the ideal outcomes of the analysis.
+You’ll have to iterate before settling on a solution, which might still not feel perfect.

 There are now many thematic analysis software tools out there that can help you manage this process.
 Some rely on a lot of manual effort but automate theme management.
 Others use AI algorithms to automate parts of the process.
-Artificial intelligence (AI) algorithms are capable of assisting in the interpretation and extraction of themes from vast datasets, bringing unparalleled speed and accuracy to the analysis process.
+Artificial intelligence (AI) algorithms can assist in interpreting and extracting themes from vast datasets, bringing unparalleled speed and accuracy to the analysis process.

-This amazing technology can help you analyze qualitative data in minutes, but at the same time creates new challenges.
+This amazing technology can help you analyze qualitative data in minutes, but at the same time, it creates new challenges.
 How should you think about themes and topics?
 How to organize them?
 How does sentiment come in?

 Why would I use an AI tool for thematic analysis?